zhouzhen123/hello-world/README.md

 Heeeeellllloooooo!

-Jade here, I hate journalism but I have to take their course for another years, just waiting the covid to go away.
+Jade here, I hate journalism but I have to take their course for another year.I will fit myself in a animation school right away after these covid thing is done!.
 Crazy world!
 Unbelivable!